What to Do When Your Bank Account Is Phased Out

 In the case of Wells Fargo, the change can be attributed in part to the current lending climate.
 Even though the bank has reported some record profits recently, the fact that interest rates are so low is putting a pinch on profitability.
 The bank is also seeing less money generated from overdraft fees, after a recent policy change took effect giving customers increased real-time access to their account information.

 Wells Fargo isn’t the only bank to eliminate unprofitable banking products.
-Bank of America customers who signed up for an eBanking account found themselves switched over to a Core Checking account, which carries a $12 monthly fee for customers who don’t meet minimum balance or direct deposit requirements.
+Bank of America customers who signed up for an eBanking account found themselves switched over to a Core Checking account, which carried a $12 monthly fee for customers who don’t meet minimum balance or direct deposit requirements.

 The bottom line is that when banks are losing money on a specific type of account, upgrading it or wiping it out altogether is usually the most cost-effective measure, despite the grumbling from customers.
 So what can you do?